-Inflammation is responsible for all the apparently unrelated degenerative diseases of ageing, such as heart disease and diabetes, with the capacity to shorten lifespans or at least, decrease our chances of living an energetic and healthy life
+Inflammation is responsible for all of the apparently unrelated degenerative diseases of ageing, such as heart disease and diabetes, with the capacity to shorten lifespans or at least, decrease our chances of living an energetic and healthy life

 Unlike acute inflammation, which is a lifesaving response that can last for seconds or days.
 Chronic inflammation is like a bushfire that burns for long periods of time, slowly and steadily destroying tissue and creating disease.

 They are responsible for replacing damaged or ageing cells with new high functioning cells.
 Additionally, mature cells are able to replicate and achieve a critical balance of new cells independent of the overall age of the biological system.

-Stem cells are able to divine and renew themselves over long periods of time, as well as being unspecialized which gives them longevity.
+Stem cells are able to divide and renew themselves over long periods of time, they are unspecialised which gives them longevity.

-Each cell’s telomere associated with the cell’s DNA will become shorter each time it renews itself.
+Each cell’s telomere which is associated with the cell’s DNA will become shorter each time it renews itself.
 Meaning that the cell is unable to replace itself with new high functioning cells.

-Inside the nucleus of a cell, our genes are arranged along twisted, double-stranded molecules of DNA called chromosomes.
+Inside the nucleus (centre) of a cell, our genes are arranged along twisted, double-stranded molecules of DNA called chromosomes.
 At the ends of the chromosomes are our telomeres.

 Yet, each time a cell divides, the telomeres get shorter.
 When they get too short, the cell can no longer divide; it becomes inactive or it dies.